chempogonzalez/tailwind-semantic-setup/packages/tailwind-semantic-setup/README.md

 ```

 ### 🟣 2.
 Add the `data-theme` attribute to your html code
-You can put it where you want, but it's recommended to put it in the html tag to have a global access to the theme for the entire application.
+You can put it where you want, but it's recommended to put it in the html tag to make it global accessible for the entire application.
 ```html
 <html data-theme="my-brand">
   <!-- ... -->